 Shreela Palit, MA

 Interests: Shreela’s broad research and clinical interests are in the realm of health psychology and behavioral medicine.
 She is specifically interested in examining the interface of pain and stress/anxiety, investigating genetic and ethnic differences in pain processing, and developing novel psychological interventions for chronic pain.
+Shreela is currently a behavioral medicine/neuropsychology resident at the University of Washington School of Medicine in Seattle, WA where she is completing her clinical internship.
 In her spare time, Shreela enjoys choreographing and performing Indian dances and playing video games.

 Yvette M. Güereca , MA